surfer190/fixes/docs/stoic/notes-on-enchiridion-epictetus.md

 ### 25

 Don't suck up to people.
 You gain not having to endure the person wanting flattery.
-You lose the potenical to obtain what you wanted though.
+You lose the potential to obtain what you wanted though.

 ### 26

 Learn about how good or bad things happen to others.
-These thinks may also happen to us.
+These things may also happen to us.
 Our reaction if they happen to us, should be the same as it happening to others.

 ### 27